toksaitov/kernel-project/ubuntu-jammy/Readme.md

 62. Go back to the kernel source tree.

-        cd ~/ubuntu-*

 ### Submitting Work

-In your private course repository, create a directory `project-02/part-02`.
+In your private course repository, create a directory `project-2/part-2`.
 Please put the following files into it.

 * `task_info/`
 * `init/Kconfig`